-Financing an empire is expensive and America is finding that out first hand.
-With a military presence that reaches globally with over 700 bases in over 130 countries that qualifies as an empire.
+Financing an empire is expensive, and America is finding that out first hand.
+With a military presence that reaches globally with over 700 bases in over 130 countries that qualify as an empire.
 The Romans would have been jealous of this empire.
-It comes at a cost though.
-This is not by far the only contributing factors of why America is so far in debt.
-A growing welfare state (mostly corporate welfare), the exhaustive police state, high unemployment, blank checks given to Congress, and most damaging, the Cloward and Pivens strategy are all to blame.
+It comes at, a cost though.
+This is not by far the only contributing factors to why America is so deep in debt.
+A growing welfare state (mostly corporate welfare), the exhaustive police state, high unemployment, blank checks given to Congress, and most damaging, the Cloward and Piven’s strategy are all to blame.

-What is the Cloward and Pivens strategy?
-In laymen terms it is a plan to bring down America from within through collapsing the economy by putting such a strain on the economy that it can’t be sustainable.
-We are clearly seeing that, but is it really happening and how?
+What is the Cloward and Piven strategy?
+In laymen’s terms, it is a plan to bring down America from within through collapsing the economy by putting such a strain on the marketplace that it can’t be sustainable.
+We clearly see that, but is it really happening, and how?

 Coming off the August 1965 riots in the Watts district of Los Angeles, Cloward and Piven published an article titled “The Weight of the Poor: A Strategy to End Poverty” in the May 2, 1966 issue of The Nation.
-It was well received as The Nation sold 30,000 reprints.
-The activist community was excited and wanted to put to practice the “crisis strategy” or “Cloward-Piven Strategy” as it would be called.
+It was well-received as The Nation sold 30,000 reprints.
+The activist community was excited and wanted to put into practice the “crisis strategy” or “Cloward-Piven Strategy,” as it would be called.

 The authors noted that the number of Americans subsisting on welfare — about 8 million, at the time — probably represented less than half the number who were technically eligible for full benefits.
 They proposed a “massive drive to recruit the poor onto the welfare rolls.”
 Cloward and Piven calculated that persuading even a fraction of potential welfare recipients to demand their entitlements would bankrupt the system.
 The result, they predicted, would be “a profound financial and political crisis” that would unleash “powerful forces for major economic reform at the national level.”

-We are seeing this today in once booming and prosperous Detroit along with other major cities which is placing a heavy burden on the city and even State’s infrastructure.
-It is leading to a total dependency on the government.
+We are seeing this today in once-booming and prosperous Detroit along with other major cities, which are placing a heavy burden on the city’s and even State’s infrastructure.
+It is leading to total dependency on the government.
 This is precisely the goal that the elite are using to bring in the world government that they have been planing.
-First America has to be broke and broken.
-We are broke in terms of our economic freedoms, however, we must never be broken or the strategy will prevail and the global bankers will win.
+First, America has to be broke and broken.
+We are broke regarding our economic freedoms.
+However, we must never be broken, or the strategy will prevail, and the global bankers will win.

-We are seeing this election, the strategy being played out as far as self proclaimed Democratic “Socialist”, Bernie Sanders campaign gaining momentum on platforms such as the black lives matter movement and his “free tuition for all” stance.
-This is a clear tactic of divide and conquer and even a heavy burden on the nation’s economy.
-Methods like the BLM movement help to divide instead of unite in the differences at hand.
-I think it needs to be all lives matter and that way real dialogue can take place and true change will rise from the efforts.
-To keep us divided and at odds isn’t going to solve the problem only look elsewhere for the solution.
+We see this election, the strategy being played out as far as self-proclaimed Democratic “Socialist,” Bernie Sanders campaign gaining momentum on platforms such as the black lives matter movement and his “free tuition for all” stance.
+This is a transparent tactic of divide and conquer and even a heavy burden on the nation’s economy.
+Methods like the BLM movement help to divide instead of uniting in the differences at hand.
+I think it needs to be all lives matter, and that way, real dialogue can take place, and real change will rise from the efforts.
+To keep us divided and at odds isn’t going to solve the problem, only look elsewhere for the solution.
 Where are many looking to?
 The government.
 The very same ones that are dividing us for the eventual conquer.

-Bernie Sander’s plan of utopia and euphoria comes at a hefty cost as well.
+Bernie Sander’s plan of utopia and euphoria comes at a hefty cost, as well.
 Economist has placed his “plan” to add around 18 trillion dollars to the debt.
-Obama has added more debt than all the other presidents combined and brought the debt to 18.5 trillion dollars and now we are looking to add another 18 trillion to it?
+Obama has added more debt than all the other presidents combined and brought the deficit to 18.5 trillion dollars, and now we are looking to add another 18 trillion to it?
 Insanity and irresponsible when logic and math are applied.
 Where would the extra revenue to fund this come from?
-Tax increases to which Bernie has already acknowledged we was in favor of.
+Tax increases to which Bernie has already acknowledged we were in favor of.

 We are also seeing the attack on the economy in the form of the open borders we now have.
 This was orchestrated and a ploy as well.
 Playing on the heartstrings of American’s goodwill and compassion, the elite are using “refugees” as a way to overburden the system and cause the artificial “crisis” that the strategy calls for.

-The plan to bring forth globalism through the divide and conquer plan is taking shape and through many issues such as racism, economical issues, socially, and even by religion they are quickly transferring the problem they created to the solution the public will demand.
+The plan to bring forth globalism through the divide and conquer method is taking shape and through many issues such as racism, conservative issues, socially, and even by religion, they are quickly transferring the problem they created to the solution the public will demand.
 Another way of defining the times is by getting to know the Hegelian dialectic.
-A tactic the Cloward-Piven supporters use and have become quite effective at.
-The Hegelian dialectic incorporates the “problem-action-solution” method that the elite love to use for division.
+A tactic the Cloward-Piven supporters use and have become quite capable of.
+The Hegelian dialectic incorporates the “problem-action-solution” method that the elite love to use for the division.

-They create the crisis, false flag event, or problem that they need to happen in order to later come in and offer the solution to the manufactured crisis they created.
-Basic “control the chaos” mentality.
+They create the crisis, false flag event, or problem that they need to happen to later come in and offer the solution to the manufactured crisis they created.
+Basically, “control the chaos” mentality.

 “You never want a serious crisis to go to waste.”

-It is no secret that our monetary system, set up and controlled by global offshore bankers through the Federal Reserve is fictitious and fraudulent.
-The Federal Reserve uses its power and control over the economy and by controlling the politics of America is able to not only manipulate the economy, but global policies that perpetuate the division.
-And by setting the interest rates the Fed can offer the solution and appear to be the answer, even though they create the problem.
+It is no secret that our monetary system, set up and controlled by global offshore bankers through the Federal Reserve, is fictitious and fraudulent.
+The Federal Reserve uses its power and control over the economy, and by controlling the politics of America cannot only manipulate the economy but for global policies that perpetuate the division.
+And by setting the interest rates, the Fed can offer the solution and appear to be the answer, even though they create the problem.

-By controlling the monetary system the Federal Reserve are then able to control countries through debt.
-In order to keep the agenda full steam ahead they not only start the unconstitutional wars our brothers and sisters fight in, but also fund both sides.
+By controlling the monetary system, the Federal Reserve is then able to control countries through debt.
+To keep the full agenda steam ahead, they not only start the illegal wars our brothers and sisters fight in but also fund both sides.

 “Give me control of a nation’s money and I care not who makes it’s laws”